Dynatrace/ace-box/docs/docs/04_curated_roles/microk8s.md

 # microk8s

+**DEPRECATION NOTICE:** This role is deprecated and will be removed in a future release.
+You can use k3s role to install k3s kubernetes cluster.

 This currated role installs microk8s on the ACE-Box along with the required addons and packages.
 It also configures kube config to automatically connect to the cluster via kubectl and helm.